susmita-k/django-dtex/README.md

 ## Features

-- Employee & Contractor models
+- Worker and WorkerActivity models (dtex/workers/models.py)
-- Activity tracking with risk levels (low, medium, high)
+- workers/views.py (CRUD operations for Workers and Activities of Selected User)
-- Admin interface (1.
+- Admin interface Templates (1.
 To Manage Users and 2.
 To Manage Activities for a Specific User )
-- Filtering and search
+- User List with Filtering and search by -
+•  Employee/Contractor name
+•  Date range
+•  Type of activity
+•  Risk level
-- Warning indicators for high-risk actions
+- Warning indicators for high-risk actions - not working

 ## Setup Instructions